Offline Reinforcement Learning for Safer Blood Glucose Control in People with Type 1 Diabetes: Introduction

-This work evaluates the use of offline RL as a method for developing safe and high performing insulin dosing strategies without environmental interaction.
-This entails a rigorous analysis of the offline RL algorithms: batch constrained deep Q-learning (BCQ) \cite{Fujimoto2018Off-PolicyExploration}, conservative Q-learning (CQL) \cite{Kumar2020ConservativeLearning} and twin delayed deep deterministic policy gradient with behavioural cloning (TD3-BC) \cite{Fujimoto2021ALearning} in their ability to improve blood glucose control in hybrid closed loop systems.
-The presented algorithms are trained and tested on data generated from a cohort of nine virtual patients and their performance and sample-efficiency is scrutinised with respect to the current strongest online RL and control baselines.
-Further examination is also performed to explore the ability of offline RL for creating safer dosing policies in challenging glucose control scenarios, such as accounting for an overdose in mealtime insulin, responding to sporadic meal events and correcting for suboptimally set PID parameters.
-This work shows that offline RL can yield safer and more effective insulin dosing policies from significantly smaller samples of data than required with the current standard of glucose control algorithms.
-This is shown to be particularly significant when encountering potentially harmful glucose control scenarios.
+This work presents a proof-of-concept in silico study on the use of offline RL for glucose control, in which an RL agent learns without environmental interaction during training and instead learns from a static dataset of demonstrations collected under another agent.
+This entails a rigorous analysis of the offline RL algorithms: batch constrained deep Q-learning (BCQ) \cite{Fujimoto2018Off-PolicyExploration}, conservative Q-learning (CQL) \cite{Kumar2020ConservativeLearning} and twin delayed deep deterministic policy gradient with behavioural cloning (TD3-BC) \cite{Fujimoto2021ALearning} in their ability to develop safe and high performing insulin dosing strategies in hybrid closed loop systems.
+The presented algorithms are trained and tested across a cohort of 30 virtual patients (10 children, 10 adolescents and 10 adults) and their performance and sample-efficiency is scrutinised with respect to the current strongest online RL and control baselines.
+Practical limitations such as missing CGM data and suboptimally set PID parameters are also explored, as these are common features of real-world blood glucose data.
+To ensure the reliable and effective operation of offline RL in the worst-case scenarios, safety is scrutinised across a range of realistic and common control events.
+This includes overdosing in mealtime insulin, sporadic and irregular meal events and erroneous compression lows caused by force on the CGM insertion site.
+This work shows that offline RL can yield more effective and safer insulin dosing policies without the patient interaction required by prior RL approaches.
+Furthermore, this method also utilises significantly smaller samples of data making it more applicable for use in real patients.
+The presented results provide a foundational overview of the advantages and limitations of using offline RL in glucose control tasks and will provide a reference for future research seeking to integrate offline RL in hybrid closed loop systems before trialling on real-world patients in a controlled setting.